-If a didactic student accrues 5 professional violations while in the program or fails to successfully remediate professional deficiencies the PA faculty have identified in that student, he/she/they will be issued a letter grade "F" in the Clinical Skills Integration and Application (CSIA) course for that semester or the Genetics course (if this occurs in the first semester of the curriculum).
+If a didactic student accrues 7 professional violations while in the program or fails to successfully remediate professional deficiencies the PA faculty have identified in that student, he/she/they will be issued a letter grade "F" in the Clinical Skills Integration and Application (CSIA) course for that semester or the Genetics course (if this occurs in the first semester of the curriculum).

-If a clinical student accrues 5 professional violations or fails to successfully remediate professional deficiencies the PA faculty have identified in that student, he/she/they will be issued a letter grade "F" in the corresponding clinical rotation/course.
+If a clinical student accrues 7 professional violations or fails to successfully remediate professional deficiencies the PA faculty have identified in that student, he/she/they will be issued a letter grade "F" in the corresponding clinical rotation/course.
 Refer to the Clinical Curriculum Policies for more information on professionalism expectations and policies during the clinical phase.

 If a student commits an egregious act as determined by the faculty, the student will be recommended for dismissal from the PA program even if they have not accrued any professional advisories or warnings to date.
+The student will receive a letter grade of "F" in the corresponding CSIA course, genetics course, or clinical course.
 An egregious act may include but is not limited to the following:

 - 1. Verbal or physical altercation or abuse of faculty, staff, student, preceptor, patient, or other community member - 2.
 Violating the PAD or Institutional honesty policy (See AU Student Manual) - a.
 This includes cheating on any assignment or assessment. - b.
-This also includes the sharing of any assignment or assessment with other students. - c.
-This includes making false statements, verbally or in writing, or being dishonest to the faculty, staff, and clinical preceptors.

-3. Committing malpractice, fraud, or an illegal act
+This also includes the sharing of any assignment or assessment with other students - c.
+This includes making false statements, verbally or in writing, or being dishonest to the faculty, staff, and clinical preceptors. - 3.
+Committing malpractice, fraud, or an illegal act